 If you or a loved one are ready to stop using opiates, there are a few options for making the withdrawal process easier.
 One of those options is to enter a residential treatment program that offers medically supervised detox.
-You can’t avoid symptoms of withdrawal entirely, but you can make the withdrawal process more comfortable by taking supportive medications and receiving medical care from experienced professionals.
+You can’t avoid symptoms of withdrawal entirely, but you can make the withdrawal process more comfortable by taking supportive opioid medications and receiving medical care from experienced professionals.

 Intensive Outpatient Treatment

-If you’re unable to enter a full-time residential treatment program, intensive outpatient treatment is also an option.
+If you’re unable to enter a full-time residential treatment program, intensive outpatient substance abuse program is also an option.
 Intensive outpatient treatment provides the structure you need to focus on your sobriety, but you’ll be able to continue working or caring for your family while receiving therapy and other substance use disorder services.
 Once you complete the initial opiate detox process, you’ll gain new tools to cope with opiate cravings and remain committed to staying sober.

 The Importance of Professional Addiction Treatment Support

 Some companies offer inexpensive home detox kits to people struggling with alcoholism and drug abuse.
 Although it may be tempting to use one of these kits to save money and speed up the detox process, doing so can be dangerous.
 It’s much safer to go through medical detox at a treatment center under the supervision of experienced professionals, as the withdrawal process can cause serious physical and psychological symptoms.
 You may not be able to safely manage these symptoms at home, increasing the risk for dehydration, seizures or other serious consequences.

 Experienced professionals at treatment facilities can provide ongoing monitoring and intervene immediately if any of your withdrawal symptoms put your health and well-being at risk.
 Detoxing at home also leaves you without any structure or social support, increasing the risk you’ll relapse quickly.
 If you relapse, you’ll have to start the detox process all over again.